Skip to content

 “I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.” -Isaiah 45:7

 It’s easy to love a God who does what we want, to understand a deity who swoops down to tidy up our mess with miraculous healings and answered prayers.
 But that’s not the God of Scripture.
-Healing doesn’t always come.
-Prosperity and happiness aren’t guaranteed rewards for correct prayers or faithful tithing.
-Tidy faith crumbles in the face of tragedy.

 I long still for the fairy tale ending, for resurrection now, for one more glimpse of a smile I’ll never see again on this earth.
+Sometimes I wonder: are God’s plans better than mine?

 Finding Purpose When Healing Doesn’t Come